 Quirky idea but useful.
 Lay diapers with the absorbent sides up, and they will retain moisture for a long time.
 This gardening hack is useful for hanging baskets, shallow pots, and especially if you live in a really warm climate.

 If you want to know more about this idea, click here.

 Use Epsom salt when you transplant your plants to save them from transplant shock.
 When planting seedlings or new plants, dig a hole and place about 1 tablespoon of Epsom salt in the bottom of the hole and cover with a thin layer of dirt, place the plant in the hole and finish planting.

-When you boil or steam some vegetables on the stove top, don’t pour the water down the drain.
-Once the water has cooled, pour this vegetable water in your plants to fertilize them instead of wasting it.
+When you boil or steam some vegetables on the stovetop, don’t pour the water down the drain.
+Once the water has cooled, pour this vegetable water into your plants to fertilize them instead of wasting it.
 You can also do the same with your boiled egg water.